MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 1. On the **Permission Sets** page, select the line for a permission set that you want to copy, and then choose the **Copy Permission Set** action.
 2. On the **Copy Permission Set** page, specify the name of the new permission set, and then choose the **OK** button.
 3. Select the **Notify on Changed Permission Set** check box if you want to maintain a link between the original and the copied permission sets.
-The link is then used to notify you if the name or content of the original permission set changes in a future version that the solution is upgraded to later.
+This way, you'll be notified if the name or content of the original permission set changes in a future version.

 The new permission set, containing all the permissions of the copied permission set, is added as a new line on the **Permission Sets** page.
 Now you can modify permission in the new permission set.

+> [!TIP]
-Note that the lines are sorted alphabetically within each type.
+> The lines are sorted alphabetically within each type.

 ### <a name="to-export-and-import-a-permission-set"></a>To export and import a permission set

-To quickly set up permissions, you can import permission sets that you have exported from another [!INCLUDE[prod_short](includes/prod_short.md)] tenant.
+To quickly set up permissions, you can import permission sets that you exported from another [!INCLUDE[prod_short](includes/prod_short.md)] tenant.

-In multitenant environments, a permission set will be imported into a specific tenant, i.e. the scope of the import is "Tenant".
+In multitenant environments, a permission set will be imported into a specific tenant.
+In other words, the scope of the import is *Tenant*.

 1. In tenant 1, on the **Permission Sets** page, select the line or lines for the permission sets to export, and then choose the **Export Permission Sets** action.

-    An xml file is created in the download folder on your machine.
-By default it is named "Export Permission Sets.xml"
+    An XML file is created in the download folder on your machine.
+By default, the name is *Export Permission Sets.xml*.

 2. In tenant 2, on the **Permission Sets** page, select the **Import Permission Sets** action.
-3. On the **Import Permission Sets** dialogue page, consider if you want to merge existing permission sets with any new permission sets in the xml file.
+3. On the **Import Permission Sets** dialogue page, consider if you want to merge existing permission sets with any new permission sets in the XML file.

-    If you select the **Update existing permissions** check box, existing permission sets with the same name as those that exist in the xml file will be merged with the imported permission sets.
+    If you select the **Update existing permissions** check box, existing permission sets that match names in the XML file will be merged with the imported permission sets.

-    If you do not select the **Update existing permissions** check box, permission sets with the same name as those that exist in the xml file will be skipped during import.
-In that case, you will be notified about permission sets that are skipped.
+    If you don't select the **Update existing permissions** check box, permission sets that match names in the XML file will be skipped during import.
+In that case, you'll be notified about permission sets that are skipped.

-4. From the **Import** dialogue page, find and select the xml file to be imported, and then choose the **Open** action.
+4. From the **Import** dialogue page, find and select the XML file to be imported, and then choose the **Open** action.

 The permission sets are imported.

 ## <a name="to-create-or-modify-permissions-manually"></a>To create or modify permissions manually

 This procedure explains how to add or edit permissions manually.
-You can also have a permissions generated automatically from your actions in the UI.
+You can also have permissions generated automatically from your actions in the UI.
 For more information, see [To create or modify permissions by recording your actions](ui-define-granular-permissions.md#to-create-or-modify-permissions-by-recording-your-actions).

 > [!NOTE]
 > When you edit a permission and thereby the related permission set, the changes will also apply to other users that have the permission set assigned.